Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 The furrow followed free (Coleridge).

-In the example above, the repetition of the sounds f, s and b reproduces the sound of waves running up from the sides of a moving ship.
+In the above example, the repetition of the sounds f, s and b reproduces the sound of waves scattering from the sides of a moving ship.

-Indirect onomatopoeia may overlap with alliteration, as happened in the above example, and thus the question arises of possible ways to distinguish between these methods of sound instrumentation.
-It is believed that if the sentence contains a reference to the sound source, then the reception is defined as an onomatopoeia.
+Indirect onomatopoeia can overlap with alliteration, as happened in the example above, and thus raises the question of possible ways to distinguish between these techniques of sound instrumentation.
+It is believed that if a sentence contains a reference to a sound source, then the device is defined as onomatopoeia.

-Assonance(assonance) is a type of sound instrumentation through the repetition of the same or similar vowels in a certain segment of speech (usually in stressed syllables): “The walls are whitewashed, the mother abbess ordered ...”
+Assonance(assonance) is a type of sound instrumentation through the repetition of the same or similar vowels (usually in stressed syllables) in a certain segment of speech: “The walls are whitewashed white, the mother abbess ordered...”
 (Bagritsky).

-This technique is also called vocal alliteration, although repeated vowels are rarely located at the beginning of a word:
+This technique is also called vocal alliteration, although the repeated vowels are rarely located at the beginning of the word:

 “I sh a ll clasp the s ai nted m ai den whom the ang e ls call L e nora…” (Pope).

-Sometimes assonance is called inaccurate rhyme, in which only stressed vowels are consonant (such as same - cane, slumber - blunder etc.).
+Sometimes assonance is an imprecise rhyme in which only stressed vowels are consonant (such as same – cane, slumber – blunder and so on.).

 Literature on the topic “Stylistic phonetics”: